dev-nass/NorteCafe/README.md

 [ ] Terms and Conditions should be checkbox
 [ ] Terms and conditions should contains delivery details such as no pick up from delivery orders.

+[ ] Create the Model first, and then change some codes within your LoginController.php.
+This will set the stage for the development of the ordering.

 # Understanding Routes Logic
 ### Full OOP Approach
 - With this approach the controllers are now enclosed within their own classes.